So, you’ve just completed a project for a client. You’re waiting for them to pay you for all the work you’ve done.

 - Firm but does not personally target your customer

-- Clearly states that your customer needs to pay you
+- Clearly states that your customer needs to pay you as soon as possible

-Example overdue invoice payment reminder email
+Email template for overdue invoice payment reminder

 From: [your name] To: [client's name] Subject: Overdue invoice payment Hi [client name], According to my records, I have not yet received payment of [payment amount] for invoice [invoice number] due on [due date].
 I've attached the invoice with the amount due which you can pay via [payment methods].
 If you have already made the payment, please let me know.
 If you have not made the payment, please do so as soon as you can.
 Thanks, [your name].